Sabah Adventure

 - Warm hat and waterproof gloves

-- Warm layers (While climbing Mt Kinabalu, it’s important to note that temperatures can drop to below freezing, so make sure you pack several layers that can be added/removed as you ascend/descend)
+- Warm layers (for climbing Mt Kinabalu temperatures can drop to below freezing, so make sure you pack several layers that can be added/removed as you ascend/descend)

 - Waterproof bag cover or plastic bags

-You need to bring your main piece of luggage as well as a small to medium backpack for overnight trips (30-35 litres/8-9 gallons) that include Mt Kinabalu and Turtle Island.
-In this, you will need to carry a change of clothes, a head torch for trekking, toiletries, warm clothes and any other essentials.
+You need to bring a main piece of luggage as well as a small to medium backpack for overnight trips (30-35 litres/8-9 gallons) to Mt Kinabalu and Turtle Island.
+In this, you will need to carry a change of clothes, a head torch for the trek, toiletries, warm clothes and any other essentials.
 While trekking, you will leave your main piece of luggage at a central point and return following the trek.

 RECOMMENDED

 - Personal medical kit.
-Your guide will carry a large kit, but we recommend you carry items such as mild painkillers, adhesive bandages and electrolytes.
+Your guide will carry a larger kit, but we recommend you carry items such as mild painkillers, adhesive bandages and electrolytes.

 - Trekking pole(s)